 Here’s what I experienced while checking out the P546 for the very first time:

-Our Ryobi 18v Chainsaw Review – First Impressions and Unboxing
+Our Ryobi 18v Chainsaw Review in 2024 – First Impressions and Unboxing

 I got Ryobi P546 a few months back for my wife as she wanted to clean the backyard of the home on her own.
 (You know!
-Ladies Empowerment!)
+Women Empowerment!)

 Anyways, I took the chainsaw in my hand, and it felt like I’m holding a toy or something.
 It was THAT compact and lightweight.

 I didn’t get any battery with the package as I already had a spare one available at my disposal.
-Tucked it right in and the chainsaw was operational.
+Tucked it right away and the chainsaw was operational.

 A little bit weird, but the tool didn’t offer any protection, i.e., there was no safety chain brake installed in it.
 But, there was no kickback so it wasn’t an issue.

 The chain-tensioning system was manual.
-That is, I had to tighten the chain using a small ranch already included within the package.
+That is, I had to tighten the chain using a small ranch already included in the package.